JRulik/SimChatFX/README.md

 To run application:
 - Application has not been built to standalone application/installation in this repository yet.
 To run application in IDE, firstly check that Apache and MySQL module of XAMPP is running.
 Then run "ServerMain.java" which runs server side and initialize database.
 Then you can run "ClientMain.java", which run GUI for individuals clients.
+You can run more clients at once and chat between each other.

 Application control:
 - Then you can create user by clicking on button "Sign Up".
 After creating user, exit SignUp window and you can login with this user